There’s a strategy that will help you skyrocket those rankings without a lot of extra work.

 Share your content again, and watch your rankings skyrocket.

-12. Fix any issues with recent Google updates
+12. Fix Any Issues with Recent Google Updates

 There are as many as 600 Google updates each year, with each one focusing on improving the algorithm and changing the ranking factors for a number of different sites.

-Of course, Fred might not have impacted you.
-But with each new algorithm update, there is a change in how different factors play out for the success in your Google rankings.
+With each new algorithm update, there is a change in how different factors play out for the success in your Google rankings.

 To improve your content’s guaranteed success in the Google results, you should work to ensure that all your old content follows the best practices for Google’s latest changes.

 Look to see what those changes have been, and add features that give your content the best chance for success.

 Take, for example, Google’s new experience algorithm update.

 Google has added an extra “E” to its well-known E-A-T (Expertise, Authoritativeness, and Trustworthiness).
 It’s now E-E-A-T for Experience, Expertise, Authoritativeness, and Trustworthiness.

 Experience in this case stands for a website owner’s or blogger’s experience in the field they claim expertise in.
 This means you should update your content to include references to your own personal experiences within your field.